We Are Young: Production

-On the first day of recording at Jungle City, Bhasker programmed the drums on his Akai MPC3000 machine, a Moog bass, and "maybe using my little [Roland] Juno 106, and we added vocals and piano.
+On the first day of recording at Jungle City, Bhasker programmed the drums on his Akai MPC3000, a Moog bass, and "maybe using my little Roland Juno-106, and we added vocals and piano.
 We worked for many more days on it afterwards, but the core of the final version of the song was recorded on that first day."
 After the Jungle City sessions, more vocal, guitar and piano tracks were recorded at Electric Ladyland Studios.
-From there, sessions continued at Enormous Studios in Los Angeles, The Village Recorder to track the children's choir, and Abbey Road Studios to record the orchestral arrangements.
+From there, sessions continued at Enormous Studios in Los Angeles, the Village Recorder to track the children's choir, and Abbey Road Studios to record the orchestral arrangements.
 The band invited Janelle Monáe to provide guest vocals on "We Are Young" through her friendship with Bhasker.
 After being played the song, Monáe was enthused and recorded her vocals in Bristol, England.
 Bhasker further mixed the song in a 44.1 kHz/24-bit Pro Tools HD session over almost two weeks, and the stereo mix was mastered using an L2 limiter and an API 550 EQ.

 When Bhasker multi-tracked Ruess' vocals for the chorus, he noticed that it "had a Queen/Freddie Mercury vibe to it."
 Guitarist Jack Antonoff called "We Are Young" the "bull's-eye center" of the sound the band was striving for while producing Some Nights.
 The song displays the influences brought by Jeff Bhasker and hip-hop music.
 Antonoff agreed with the notion that the song was their de facto anthem: "It's pretty rare, because any other projects that we've done, I don't think any of us have ever had that song that was like, 'This is our band,'" Antonoff said.
 "We're proud to say, 'Listen to this one song, and then come listen to the rest.
 Here it is.'"